shameekbaranwal/soupy-bot/README.md

 ---

-3. Finally, set the appropriate contact name and trigger for the bot in `/rip-the-stripe/index.js`, and run the bot using the following command:
+3. Finally, set the appropriate contact name, trigger, number of turns, and mode for the bot in `/hangbot/index.js`, and run the bot using the following command:

 ---

-    node rip-the-stripe/
+    node hangbot/

 ---